cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Explicit variables are created using explicit declaration.
 The kind of the variable is determined by the declaration used, and the scope by the declaration placement: global, when the declaration occurs outside all code blocks, or limited to the code block containing the declaration.

 There are no name restrictions on explicitly declared variables, except the `$` prefix, which can only be used on explicitly declared external variables.
-Specifically, it is possible to use a name of a linked block for explicitly declared variables (e.g. `wave1`) regardless of their type, i.e. even for variables that do not represent linked blocks.
+Specifically, it is possible to use a name of a linked block for explicitly declared variables (e.g., `wave1`) regardless of their type, i.e., even for variables that do not represent linked blocks.

 When a main or local variable has the same name as a global variable, the global variable is said to be _shadowed_ and cannot be accessed in the corresponding code block.

 # Arrays

-Arrays consists of elements which can be accessed via an integer index.
+Arrays consist of elements which can be accessed via an integer index.
 The index is specified in square brackets: `a[5]` accesses an element of array `a` at the position `5`.
-The first element has an index of 0, therefore `a[1]` refers to the **second** element, and `a[9]` refers to the last element of an array of size 10.
+The first element has an index of 0, therefore `a[1]` refers to the **second** element, and `a[9]` refers to the last element of a ten-element array.

 ## Implicit arrays